ElephantsGroup/eg-user/docs/available-actions.md

 # List of available actions

-Yii2-user includes a lot of actions, which you can access by creating URLs for them.
+eg-user includes a lot of actions, which you can access by creating URLs for them.
 Here is the table of available actions which contains route and short description of each action.
 You can create URLs for them using special Yii helper `\yii\helpers\Url::to()`.